venicegeo/pz-docs/documents/devguide/14-pz-servicecontroller.md

 ## Building and Running Locally

-Please refer to the repository [README](https://github.com/venicegeo/pz-servicecontroller)
+Please refer to the repository <a target="_blank" href="https://github.com/venicegeo/pz-servicecontroller">README</a>